-- 9. In the Username field, enter the user name that the switch uses to access the backup files on the FTP server. - In the first Password field, enter the password that the switch uses to access the backup files on the FTP server. - 11.
-In the second Password field, reenter the password that you entered into the first field. - 12.
+- f.
+In the Username field, enter the user name that the switch uses to access the backup files on the FTP server. - g.
+In the first Password field, enter the password that the switch uses to access the backup files on the FTP server. - h.
+In the second Password field, reenter the password that you entered in the first field. - Follow these steps to enable backup using HTTPS: - a.
+Select the Enable daily backup check box.
+Note: The default start time to enable daily backup is 2AM. - b.
+For 50V and 90V switches, under Enable daily backup, in the Start time field, enter the time of day to start the daily backup. - c.
+In the IP address field, enter the IP address of the HQ server to which the backup files will be saved. - d.
+In the Directory field, enter the name of the folder on the HQ server to which you want to back up the switch files. - e.
+Select the Enable HTTPS check box. - 5.
 Click Save.